 Platelet Rich Plasma has found it’s way into various fields of medicine.
 It can also be used for sexual rejuvenation in men and women.
-Keep in mind that you may need maintenance treatment 8-12 months after the initial course and for some the effects may last much longer.
+Keep in mind, that you may need maintenance treatment 8-12 months after the initial course.
+For some, the effect may last much longer.

 - Impotence or Erectile Dysfunction (ED)